epiforecasts/scoringutils/README.md

 # Scoring Forecasts Automatically

-Most of the time, the `eval_forecasts` function will be able to do the entire evaluation for you.
+Most of the time, the `score` function will be able to do the entire evaluation for you.
 The idea is simple, yet flexible.

 All you need to do is to pass in a `data.frame` that has a column called